Simili (album)

-Simili (English: "Similar") is an Italian-language studio album by Italian singer Laura Pausini.
-Released on 6 November 2015, it is her twelfth studio album.
-Pausini also made a Spanish version of the album Similares, released on 13 November 2015.
-The first single was released on 25 September 2015 in two versions; in Italian "Lato Destro del Cuore", and the Spanish version "Lado Derecho del Corazón".
-The Spanish-language version of the album received a nomination for a Grammy Award for Best Latin Pop Album.
+Simili and Similares (English: Similar) are the twelfth studio albums by Italian singer Laura Pausini.
+The Italian-language edition was released on November 6, 2015 while the Spanish-language edition was released on November 13, 2015 by Warner Music.
+The first single was released on September 25, 2015 in two versions; in Italian "Lato Destro del Cuore", and the Spanish version "Lado Derecho del Corazón".
+The Spanish-language edition received a nomination for a Grammy Award for Best Latin Pop Album.